May 31, 2022

 Risk Factors, Symptoms, and Management of Non-Alcoholic Fatty Liver Disease

 Share this post

 The second-largest organ in the body, the liver, is essential for our digestive system.
-Its function is to break down food, store energy and remove waste products and toxins.
-A concern for patients with obesity, let’s look at one of the common liver diseases, Non-Alcoholic Fatty liver disease (NAFLD).
+It breaks down food, stores energy, and removes waste products and toxins.
+A concern for patients with obesity, let’s look at one of the common liver diseases, Non-Alcoholic Fatty Liver Disease (NAFLD).